 Find autumn woodland walks near you

 Another deleted word but let’s remember just how good Beech trees are!
 The vibrant green leaves in Spring and the beautiful reds, oranges, and golds in autumn.

 Wrap up warm and visit one of the many deciduous woods across the UK to see the golden colours and run through the heaps of fallen leaves.
 Pick them up, throw them around and try to catch them.
 Look low at the beasties hiding underneath the leaves.
-The National Trust recommend some of the best woodland walks across the South West here.
+Here are our favourite woodland walks near me: Bristol/Bath

 If you want something more adventurous than a walk, take to the river on a kayak or swim to see the Autumn colours from a different angle.